-'There is a trend now pendants either side of the mirror instead of walls lights.
+'There is a trend now that uses pendants either side of the mirror instead of wall lights.
 Always avoid a downlight straight above your head which causes shadows,' he adds.

 Even the simplest lighting scheme will demand a couple of light sources – ceiling spotlights will not be enough.
 Dedicated lighting above or to the sides of a mirror will provide bright, shadow-free light for shaving, applying make-up and flossing teeth.

 Traditionally this type of lighting has been fluorescent but compatible LED tubes are available.

 If you've decided to take the plunge with LED lighting, it's important to consider which bulbs are best for bathrooms.

 ‘LED strips or directional downlighters work well in highlighting a feature whereas downlighters or wall lights are great for ambient lighting,’ says Chris Jordan of Christopher Wray.
 You can use a wide range of bulbs in the bathroom but the light fittings have to adhere to IP ratings.
 Chris Jordan explains the zones:

 - Zone 0 is inside the shower or bath and any light fitting here must be low voltage and a minimum rating of IP67, which is completely immersion proof.